sparsh-hurkat/spot/README.md

 * And to hopefully update this website to keep track with all the projects I do in my life.

 I also started learning about Langchains through the implementation of this project, so I will implement that in not only SPOT soon but also in my future projects.
+UPDATE: SPOT works with Langchain as of 2025!!!
+All my personal and professional information on which SPOT is fine tuned on is in a markdown file in the server_files directory

 SPOT is built on NextJS with TypeScript

 He is powered by the Gemini API and is absolutely free of cost FOR NOW.

-I have used MySQL with TiDB to save some website config and to save the questions and generated responses.
+I have used Cassandra with AstraDB to save some website config and to save the questions and generated responses.